qubitrenegade/qubitrenegade.github.io/_posts/2018-02-07-ChefDK-Rakefile.md

 end
 {% endhighlight %}

 Then we can run it.
-Also we can run rake with the `-T` flag to see all tasks avilable.
+Also we can run rake with the `-T` flag to see all tasks available.

 {% highlight bash %}
 $ rake -T